ndrakos/blog/_posts/2020-04-16-Light_Cone_Overview.md

 7) Remove all halos that are progenitors/descendants of this halo (from snapshot j+1) from further consideration (so they aren't double counted; though it is unlikely these would have crossed the light cone anyway)

-8) Repeat this with all isolated halos in the next (earlier) snapshot that haven't been thrown away
+8) Repeat this with all isolated halos in the next (earlier) snapshot that haven't been thrown away; this will include halos that have either become disrupted by redshift zero, or halos that were not the main progenitor of the halos that were already considered